Sleep Apnea Life Insurance – Great Rates are Available

 If you have obstructive sleep apnea, life insurance underwriters want to review your Polysomnogram.

-The price you will pay for life insurance is based on your Polysomnogram test results and other medical risks.
+Your life insurance price is based on your Polysomnogram test results and other medical risks.

 Sleep apnea tests evaluate:

-A number of high-risk life insurance companies will do a good job underwriting your obstructive sleep apnea history.
+Several high-risk life insurance companies will do well underwriting your obstructive sleep apnea history.

 The best-case underwriting scenario for most people with obstructive sleep apnea is “standard” life insurance rates,